hachiyuki8/hachiyuki8.github.io/docs/_posts/2021-12-02-cmu-courses.markdown

 #### Courses

 - **21-127 Concepts of Mathematics**
-  - Covers the fundamentals of discrete math, including logic, proof techniques, basic set theory and number theory, etc. I'm not really a math person, but I found the content decently structured and taught, and useful in many future courses.
+  - Covers the fundamentals of discrete math, including logic, proof techniques, basic set theory and number theory, etc. I'm not really a math person, but I found the content decently structured and well taught, and useful in many future courses.
   - The course is heavily proof-based.
 First 1/3rd of the course gave me a rough time because I wasn't very good at writing rigorous proofs, but it got much easier once I got a hang of it.

 - **36-202 Methods for Statistics and Data Science**